cytochrome/igd-pt-qemu-for-xenserver-6-1/README.md

-xen-device-model Package with Newer IGD Passthru for XenServer 6.1
+xen-device-model Package with Newer IGD Passthru for XCP-1.6
 ------------------------------------------------------------

 **Overview**

-This package enables XenServer 6.1 to Passthru newer IGDs.
+ This package enables Xen Could Platform 1.6.10 (61809c) to Passthru newer IGDs.
 There are following changes from the original package.

   - Some functions related to Passthru are backported from xen-4.2-testing.